DoorDash has admitted that it has been the victim of a data breach, which has affected about 4.9 million merchants and people.

 In a recent blog post, DoorDash announced that it noticed some odd activity early in September from a third-party service.
 After looking into it, the company found that an unauthorized third party was accessing user data from DoorDash on May 4, 2019.
 DoorDash immediately took steps to stop any future access and to improve security.

-Those who were affected by this breach joined DoorDash on April 5, 2018 or before.
+Those who were affected by DoorDash Data Breach on April 5, 2018 or before.
 Those who joined after that specific date were not part of this breach.
 The company said it will contact those customers who were affected.

 This breach involved data including email addresses, names, order history, delivery addresses, phone numbers, and encrypted passwords.
 In some situations, bank account numbers and the last four digits of payment cards were also released.
 Additionally, the driver’s license numbers of approximately 100,000 delivery people were accessed.
 Bank account information and full payment card numbers were not compromised.